 Because Cedar Village Foundation is a 501(c)(3) non-profit organization, your contribution is tax deductible as allowed by law.

 Click here for secure easy on-line giving.

-Donors may also call Stew Bromberg, Executive Director, Cedar Village Foundation at 513.754.3101 to discuss your giving opportunities.
+Donors may also call Dan Fagin, President and CEO of Cedar Village at 513.754.3100 to discuss your giving opportunities.